(Back to Haunted Movies Index)

 "The Ring" is the winner of seven awards and four other nominations including recognitions from the Golden Trailer, MTV, and ASCAP Film and TV Music Awards.
 What once was a genre so blase, so typical, and easy to typecast, has now been rejuvenated by the ingenious production of an unforgettable film that will have you squirming in your seat even after the film is over.

-Naomi Watts plays Rachel Keller, the tortured mother of eccentric Aden, whose soul goal is to solve the mystery behind the videotape before it takes her son's and her own life.
+Naomi Watts plays Rachel Keller, the tortured mother of eccentric Aidan.
+Her soul goal is to solve the mystery behind the videotape before it takes her son's and her own life.

 David Dorfman plays Aidan Keller, the eccentric boy apt to communicate with the dead, but whose silence leaves you startled the whole way through the film.